Seycove Secondary

 • Participate actively and to the best of their ability in school programs.

-• Follow the instructions of all staff embers.
+• Follow the instructions of all staff members.

 • Attend school on a regular basis and be on time to classes.